Prince Harry & Meghan Markle May Break Tradition When It Comes To Archie’s Christening

-Prince Harry and Meghan Markle’s son Archie Harrison was introduced to the world for the first time on Wednesday and fans are already wondering when they’ll see his adorable face once more.
-The Duke and Duchess of Sussex are raising their first child privately, so it is unlikely that he’ll be revealed to the public often.
-However, fans can look forward to Archie’s christening, which may be just a few months away, according to Hello!.
+Prince Harry and Meghan Markle’s son, Archie Harrison, was introduced to the world for the first time on Wednesday — and fans are already wondering when they’ll see his adorable face once more.
+The Duke and Duchess of Sussex are raising their first child privately, so it is unlikely that he’ll be revealed to the public very often.
+However, fans can look forward to Archie’s christening, which may be just a few months away, according to Hello! magazine.

 There is no telling exactly how the royal couple will proceed with their son’s christening ceremony, as Meghan and Harry are known to break away from royal tradition.
-But, based on past ceremonies, it is likely that Archie will be baptized in July or some time over the summer.
-Royal babies are traditionally christened when they are between three and six months of age.
+But, based on past ceremonies, it is likely that Archie will be baptized in July — or some time over the summer.
+Royal babies are traditionally christened when they are between 3 and 6 months of age.

-Kate Middleton and Prince William’s son, Prince George, was three months old, while Princess Charlotte and Prince Louis were two months old.
+Kate Middleton and Prince William’s son, Prince George, was three months old when he was christened, while Princess Charlotte and Prince Louis were two months old.
 Harry himself was baptized at three months old.

 The Duke and Duchess have a choice in where Archie’s baptism will take place, but royal experts guess that it will be held at St. George’s Chapel in Windsor.
-The couple tied the knot at that very same venue in May 2018.
-In addition, Harry’s own ceremony took place there when he was a child.
+The couple tied the knot at that very same venue in May of 2018.
+In addition, Harry’s own ceremony took place there, when he was a child.

 View this post on Instagram